opencast/opencast/docs/guides/admin/docs/installation/rpm-el8.md

 To do that, follow the
 [instructions in the EPEL documentation](https://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F).

-You can check if the repositories were sucessfully enabled using:
+You can check if the repositories were successfully enabled using:

 ```
 dnf repolist enabled